alpsjur/Stommel-gyre/README.md

 ## Theory
-Her kommer det noe
+To be included.

-## Instructoins to run the model
+## Instructions to run the model
 To be included.